 You must take the last 30 semester hour of your coursework at North Park to be eligible to graduate from the University.
 At least 10 of these last 30 hours must in your major field.

 If you believe you have taken a course at another school that will meet requirements for your major, you will need to complete a Transfer of Major Courses Form.
 This form must be signed by your major department.

-To withdraw from North Park University, you will need to complete a withdrawal form with the Office of Student Administrative Services.
+To withdraw from North Park University, you will need to complete and submit an Exit and Withdrawal form with the Office of Student Administrative Services.
 This form requires a signature from the Financial Aid Office, dean of students, Student Administrative Services, and Housing Office, if applicable.
-The form can be downloaded and is also available in the Office of Student Administrative Services.
 If you are planning to withdraw after the start of a semester, it is recommended that you review the refund policy.